DTT2411/CI-Portfolio-Project-1/README.md

 ### Existing Features
 #### 1. Navigation bar
 The navigation bar appears at the top of the screen on all pages and contains links to major areas including the Lessons and Clinics sections on the homepage, as well as links to the Hiring and Booking forms and the Testimonials page.
 Where appropriate, the `active` class has been used to ensure that the current page is highlighted on the navigation bar.
 The navigation bar collapses into a drop-down menu on screens with lower than 992px (below desktop size).
+A Call to Action button is also superimposed on the bar in the right corner with custom styling to make this stand out to users.

 Up to 992px <br>
 ![NavBar Collapsed Screenshot](assets/screenshots/screenshot-navbar-collapsed.png)

-992px+ <br>
+Over 992px <br>
 ![NavBar Screenshot](assets/screenshots/screenshot-navbar.png)

 #### 2. Homepage header & hero section